NiklasEi/oicana/docs/content/getting-started/4-4-python-integration.typ

 )

 \
-Notice that we removed the explicit `mode=CompilationMode.DEVELOPMENT` parameter.
-The `compile()` method defaults to `CompilationMode.PRODUCTION` when no mode is specified.
+Notice that we removed the explicit ```python mode=CompilationMode.DEVELOPMENT``` parameter.
+The ```python compile()``` method defaults to ```python CompilationMode.PRODUCTION``` when no mode is specified.
 Production mode is the recommended default for all document compilation in your application - it ensures you never accidentally generate a document with test data.
 In production mode, the template will never fall back to development values.
-If an input value is missing in production mode and the input does not have a default value, the compilation will fail unless your template handles `none` values for that input.
+If an input value is missing in production mode and the input does not have a default value, the compilation will fail unless your template handles ```typst none``` values for that input.

 \
 Calling the endpoint now will result in a PDF with "Baby Yoda" instead of "Chuck Norris".
 Building on this minimal service, you could set input values based on database entries or the request payload.
 Take a look at the #link("https://github.com/oicana/oicana-example-fastapi/")[open source FastAPI example project on GitHub] for a more complete showcase of the Oicana Python integration, including blob inputs, error handling, and request models.